30 September 20193 ways you can stop emotional eating today

-When I mention “emotional eating” or “cravings” as I introduce topics that I will be covering during the ten week weight loss class that I teach, many of my students knowingly smile and say, “That sounds like me.”
+When I mention "emotional eating" or "cravings" during the ten week weight loss class I teach, many of my students knowingly smile and say, "That sounds like me!".
 Emotional eating or eating for reasons other than physical hunger is a challenge for many people trying to lose weight.

 Do any of these reasons for eating sound familiar to you?

-- I was feeling anxious about my meeting with my boss so I drank a chocolate shake.
+- I was feeling anxious about a meeting with my boss so I drank a chocolate shake.

 - I was feeling bored so I went back for seconds, even though I was full.

 - I was feeling sad that my friend had end-stage cancer.
-I was able to help her by listening; however, I ate a chocolate bar after I hung up on the phone with her, even though I was not even hungry.
+I was able to help her by listening; however, I ate a chocolate bar after I hung up the phone, even though I was not even hungry.

-- Since I am worried about money, I tend to eat when given the change to do so for free, regardless of how hungry I am.
+- Since I am worried about money, I tend to eat when given the chance to do so for free, regardless of how hungry I am.

-Before one can change a behavior, one needs to learn what he/she is already doing and why.
-Are you eating because you are hungry or because you are anxious, sad, happy, or just plain bored?
+Before a person can change a behavior, they need to learn what they are already doing and why.
+Are you eating because you are actually hungry or alternatively, because you are anxious, sad, happy, or just plain bored?
 Try following these 3 steps to help prevent eater's remorse.

-Step 1: Track your hunger and emotional cues for one week.
+Step 1: Track your hunger and emotional cues.

+One way to become more aware of your current habits and eating patterns is to track.
+Keep notes in your MyNetDiary tracker.
 Are you actually hungry?
-If you are unsure, try the 4 D's to test:
+If you are unsure, try the 4 D's test:

 - Distance yourself from the food (get out of the kitchen)